konradk-solveq/frontend/readme.md

 We use Storybook to preview the single components.
 The stories are defined at `./storybook/stories`.
 You can run the storybook by setting the **LOAD_STORYBOOK** environment variable and running the application on the simulator.
-To control the storybook from the web browser run `npm run storybook`.
+To control the storybook from the web browser run:
+- `adb reverse tcp:7007 tcp:7007`
+- `npm run storybook`
+- `react-native run-ios --configuration Dev.Debug --simulator`
+- `react-native run-android --variant=devDebug --appIdSuffix=dev`

 It will make the website available at `http://localhost:7007/`.
-You'll have to restart the app in your simulator to let it connect to the web panel.